Create a Message

 type

-An encrypted string of the page’s main content.
+string*An encrypted string of the page’s main content.

 In multi-turn conversations, if you want Claude to continue citing this result accurately, you need to return this field verbatim as part of the conversation (e.g., via a laterweb_search_result_locationcitation).
 This field is opaque and not parseable to you.page_age